-The Difference Between Emotional Eating and Binge-Eating
+The Difference Between Emotional Eating

 Emotional Eating is something we all do, when we are stressed, tired or angry, but also when we are happy, relieved or celebrating.
 Emotional Eating is a very common response to celebrate, commiserate or comfort ourselves with food.
 So, Emotional Eating is a response to feelings, and we are all susceptible to reaching for food when we feel a certain way.

 Binge eating disorder is something completely different.
 And the problem is that the phrase emotional eating is used when the real issue is actually binge eating disorder.
-So what’s the difference?
-And why is it important to know where each category of eating sits on the spectrum of eating and disordered eating?

-The History of Binge Eating Disorder
+A bit of history about Binge Eating Disorder

 Let's talk about the official diagnosis criteria for Binge Eating, that comes from the DSM V, which is a giant book published by the American Psychiatric Association, and it has every single sort of mental health disorder that you can think of and a lot more that you would never think of in it.

 It is important to understand that tiny little bit of history of the diagnosis because binge eating is relatively new as a diagnosis.
-And what that actually means is a lot of doctors are still not aware of binge eating disorder as an eating disorder in its own right.
+What that actually means is a lot of doctors are still not aware of binge eating disorder as an eating disorder in its own right.
 So binge eating disorder often gets misdiagnosed, or the symptoms of it are treated, but not the underlying problem.

 - eating far more quickly than normal;